 Simple: the platforms can tell that you are artificially boosting your streams.
 They won't pay you for them, and you run the risk of having your music pulled down.

 Services that offer “guaranteed” streams or “guaranteed” playlist placements are not legitimate.
 You should beware the lure of boosting vanity metrics, because artificially-generated streams are a form of fraud.
 They also don't get you new fans or listeners: bots don't have friends.
 The platforms may simply omit those streams from your accounting and pay only for those they deem legitimate, but they may also remove your music from their platforms.
+We will not be able to appeal these decisions on your behalf.

 As Spotify says: